Senegal MPs Debate Contentious Amnesty Bill - UrduPoint

 Questions have swirled around whether an amnesty would be applied to imprisoned opposition figure Ousmane Sonko, and what this would mean for his possible return to the presidential race.

-The bill would grant an amnesty for "all acts likely to be classified as criminal or correctional offences committed between February 1, 2021 and February 25, 2024, both in Senegal and abroad, relating to demonstrations or having political motivations".
+The bill would grant an amnesty for all offences or crimes, whether tried or not, committed between February 1, 2021 and February 25, 2024 "relating to demonstrations or having political motivations".

 The text's rapporteur, Abdoulaye Diagne, said Wednesday that acts of torture were excluded from the scope of the law.